Is Shinjuku Kabukicho Safe at Night? 2026 Honest Guide to Scams & Safe Spots

 The most important thing to avoid in Kabukicho is not a particular street.
 It is a behavior: following someone who approaches you on the street.

 These street promoters are often called touts.
 In Japanese, you may also see the word kyakuhiki.
-They stand near busy corners, side streets, and nightlife buildings, often speaking good English and offering cheap drinks, girls’ bars, clubs, karaoke, or “local” izakayas.
+They stand near busy corners, side streets, and nightlife buildings, sometimes speaking English and offering cheap drinks, girls’ bars, clubs, karaoke, or “local” izakayas.

 Do not follow them.
-Legitimate restaurants and bars in Tokyo do not need to drag foreign tourists off the street with unbelievable drink deals.
+Legitimate restaurants and bars in Tokyo do not need to pull foreign tourists off the street with deals that sound too good to be true.

-Crowded nightlife street in Shinjuku Kabukicho with signs and restaurants
+Crowded nightlife street in Shinjuku Kabukicho with neon signs and restaurants at night

 How Do Kabukicho Bar Scams Usually Work?

-The classic Kabukicho scam is often called a bottakuri, which means a rip-off or overcharging scam.
-It usually starts with a friendly invitation and ends with a bill that is far higher than anything you agreed to.
+The classic Kabukicho scam is often called bottakuri, which means a rip-off or overcharging scam.
+It usually starts with a friendly invitation and ends with a bill far higher than anything you agreed to.

 • The cheap drink hook: A tout promises an all-you-can-drink deal that sounds too good to be true.